Updated: Oct 16, 2023

 I need some height!

 Headband-like crowns tied just behind the front edge of the scarf frame your face and lift the scarf look.
-The Dutch Crown is a great tying technique, as is simply slipping on a store-bought headband that has some height or texture.
+The Dutch Crown is a great technique.
+Slipping on a store-bought headband that has some height or texture also works.

 Low back hairline